Proposal vs. Contract: What's The Difference?

 A proposal can be used as a contract if it includes legally binding terms and both parties sign it.
 However, typically, a proposal is more about outlining project details, while a contract formalizes the agreement.

-Question 2: Is proposing legally binding?
+Is proposal legally binding?

 Proposals themselves are generally not legally binding, as they are intended to outline the project details and open discussions.
 They become binding if they are signed and contain terms that both parties agree to.

-Question 3: Is an RFP a contract?
+Is an RFP a contract?

 No, an RFP (Request for Proposal) is not a contract.
 It’s a document requesting proposals from vendors or service providers to bid on a project.
 Contracts are signed only after an RFP response is accepted and terms are finalized.

-Question 4: Is a proposal the same as a tender?
+Is a proposal the same as a tender?

 No, a proposal is a document outlining project details and costs, usually created in response to a request.
 A tender is more formal and competitive, often used in government or corporate sectors for specific projects or services.

-Question 5: Is signing a proposal the same as signing a contract?
+Is signing a proposal the same as signing a contract?

 If a proposal includes legally binding terms and is signed by both parties, it can serve as a contract.
 However, it’s often best practice to create a separate contract document for legal clarity.

-Question 6: What makes a proposal valid?
+What makes a proposal valid?

 A valid proposal should clearly outline the project scope, objectives, pricing, and terms.
 However, it only becomes enforceable if both parties agree and sign it, turning it into a contract.